Is Meth Detox Dangerous? Considering the Risks

 It’s also important to have supervision and support in case of severe depression and/or anxiety that could increase the risk of both relapse and harm to oneself or others.
 Psychosis is also possible during meth detox, and it’s vital that any psychotic episode receives urgent psychiatric attention to minimize psychological damage and distress.

-More Comprehensive Treatment in a Residential Program
+More Comprehensive Care in a Residential Program

 A comprehensive residential program introduces healthy lifestyle support and routines to reinforce gradual progress during and after detoxification.
 Individual psychotherapy is also vital for treating the addiction and developing strategies for managing stress and maintaining a successful recovery.
 Close clinical assistance is also incredibly important when co-occurring mental health disorders are present.
 Integrated programs for life and vocational skills support provide valuable education, especially considering the possibility of some cognitive deficits in early recovery from meth addiction.

-In a comprehensive rehab setting, the recovery community plays an integral role in each client’s journey.
-And group support makes up just one piece of a holistic after-care plan to fortify one’s recovery following their stay in rehab.
+In a comprehensive meth rehab setting, the recovery community plays an integral role in each client’s journey.
+And group support makes up just one piece of a holistic after-care plan to fortify one’s recovery following their stay in inpatient meth rehab.
 From the start, no one has to venture through withdrawal and overcome addiction alone.
 In the end, it is the help of a supportive community that will pave the way for a brighter future.

 Alta Mira offers comprehensive treatment for people struggling with drug and alcohol addiction as well as co-occurring mental health disorders and process addictions.
 Contact us to learn more about our renowned Bay Area programs and how we can help you or your loved one start the journey toward lasting recovery.